 We are working closely with Cumbria Local Enterprise Partnership, Cumbria Chamber of Commerce, Cumbria Tourism and Carlisle Ambassadors to support local businesses.

 Coronavirus Business Grants

-A summary of the various grants available is set out below.
+A summary of the various grants we are administering is set out below.

 We are doing everything to simplify the process for local business owners, including where possible automated payments based on any previous applications.